 HOA crime of embezzlement in Nevada

 The Nevada crime of embezzlement is when people intentionally take property for themselves that was entrusted to them by someone else.
 In the context of HOA Fraud, embezzlement usually involves a board member funneling member dues to a personal bank account.
-Henderson criminal defense attorney Mike Castillo gives an example:
+Henderson criminal defense attorney Neil Shouse gives an example: